 Coton Manor Garden

-Take a walk around the garden and say hi to the flamingoes on your way round!
+Take a walk around the garden and say hi to the flamingoes on your way around!

 You can find out more in my review of Coton Manor Garden here.

 Take a tour of the gardens then visit the Icarus Falconry Centre where you can view their majestic collection of birds of prey.

 A delightful Tudor house in a beautiful country garden setting with something for all the family to enjoy.
 Younger visitors will enjoy our trails around the Manor.
 Each week, starting on Tuesday 28th July, there will be a new trail.

 Enjoy a walk around the various gardens then visit the animals in the Menagerie